kuwt/dust/install.md

 ## Coupling with preCICE-MBDyn

 Compile DUST with **$WITH_PRECICE**=**ON** and include the MBDyn Adapter and Interface to your Python path.

-For example, add these line to your ~/.bashrc file:
+The adapters are located in the *utils/adapter* folder.
+To add to the system path, for example, add these line to your ~/.bashrc file:

   ```bash
   $ export PYTHONPATH="/path/to/dust/utils/adapter":$PYTHONPATH